 | Jan 22, 2026 | Ganesh Chaturthi Puja – Remove obstacles and seek wisdom. |

 | Jan 23, 2026 | Vasant Panchami – Saraswati Pooja.
-Initiate education for children. |
+Best day to initiate education for children. |

 | Jan 25, 2026 | Rath Saptami – Sun Worship.
 Cures ailments and grants vitality. |